-1. То qualify for an exemption under this paragraph, the structure mı ıst:

-- \underline{a} .
+- 1. To qualify for an exemption under this paragraph, the structure must: - \underline{a} .
 Float at all times in the water for the sole purpose of supporting a vessel so that the vessel is out of the water when not in use; - b.2.
 Be Are wholly contained within a boat slip previously permitted under ss.
 403.91-403.929, 1984 Supplement to the Florida Statutes 1983, as amended, or part IV of chapter 373, or do not exceed a combined total of 500 square feet, or 200 square feet in an Outstanding Florida Water, when associated with a dock that is exempt under this subsection or associated with a permitted dock with no defined boat slip or attached to a bulkhead on a parcel of land where there is no other docking structure; - c.3.
 Not be Are not used for any commercial purpose or for mooring vessels that remain in the water when not in use, and do not substantially impede the flow of water, create a navigational hazard, or unreasonably infringe upon the riparian rights of adjacent property owners, as defined in s.
-253.141; - d.4.
-Be Are constructed and used so as to minimize adverse impacts to submerged lands, wetlands, shellfish areas, aquatic plant and animal species, and other biological communities, including locating such structures in areas where seagrasses are least dense adjacent to the dock or bulkhead; and - e.5.
+253.141; - $\underline{\text{d.4.}}$ Be Are constructed and used so as to minimize adverse impacts to submerged lands, wetlands, shellfish areas, aquatic plant and animal species, and other biological communities, including locating such structures in areas where seagrasses are e.5.
 Are Not be constructed in areas specifically prohibited for boat mooring under conditions of a permit issued in accordance with ss.
 403.91-403.929, 1984 Supplement to the Florida Statutes 1983, as amended, or part IV of chapter 373, or other form of authorization issued by a local government.